stevenrskelton/stevenrskelton.github.io/_posts/2022-09-10-hsts-custom-domains-in-github.md

 The next step is easy to forget, but _very_ important.

-#### Verify Your Domain with Github
+#### Verify Your Domain with GitHub

 If you don't verify, ie: prove ownership of of your domain, then there are cases where other users can pretend that they own it and use it for their pages.
-Should your Github Pages every get disabled the next person to request _your domain_ for their Github Page will get it!
+Should your GitHub Pages every get disabled the next person to request _your domain_ for their GitHub Page will get it!
 This is caused by the limitation that DNS isn't part of HTTP, it is completely separate.

-When your `CNAME` or `A` record points to `<user>.github.io` it is a DNS configuration to resolve your `example.com` domain to whatever IP is used by `<user>.github.io`, which are the Github Pages server IPs.
-It then sends an HTTP request for `example.com` to one of those Github Pages IPs.
+When your `CNAME` or `A` record points to `<user>.github.io` it is a DNS configuration to resolve your `example.com` domain to whatever IP is used by `<user>.github.io`, which are the GitHub Pages server IPs.
+It then sends an HTTP request for `example.com` to one of those GitHub Pages IPs.

-If their Github Pages is set to use your domain as its custom domain their site will be used.
+If their GitHub Pages is set to use your domain as its custom domain their site will be used.
 Thankfully, stopping this from happening is easy and [explained in the documentation](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/verifying-your-custom-domain-for-github-pages).
 The solution adding a `TXT` record in your DNS record with a specific token value that proves you own the domain.
 This is a common approach used by AWS, Google Adsense, etc.

 #### Don't Use Wildcard Subdomains

-Very similiar how domain hijacking happens above, is if you use `CNAME` wildcards, as in pointing `*.example.com` to Github Pages.
-The problem here is that your Github Pages site can only have 1 domain (plus the apex domain) and you are pointing an unlimited number of subdomains to Github Pages.
-Let's say you set up your site to be `www.example.com` (and `example.com`) but wildcard your `CNAME`, this means requests to `blog.example.com` also are directed to Github Pages.
-The first Github Pages site to set their custom domain to `blog.example.com` will be served!
+Very similiar how domain hijacking happens above, is if you use `CNAME` wildcards, as in pointing `*.example.com` to GitHub Pages.
+The problem here is that your GitHub Pages site can only have 1 domain (plus the apex domain) and you are pointing an unlimited number of subdomains to GitHub Pages.
+Let's say you set up your site to be `www.example.com` (and `example.com`) but wildcard your `CNAME`, this means requests to `blog.example.com` also are directed to GitHub Pages.
+The first GitHub Pages site to set their custom domain to `blog.example.com` will be served!
 So don't use `CNAME` wildcards.

 ## Conclusion

 The flexibility of `CNAME` records will create security exploits when misconfigured, but also allows for many use-cases.
 A common example would be to have a `<user>.github.io` site on `www.example.com`, plus individual repo sites on `www.example.com/repo1`, `www.example.com/repo2`, etc, plus other domains such as `repo3.com` pointing to your other repo pages.
-It's all done by using the Github Pages UI and setting all `CNAME` to `<user>.github.io`
+It's all done by using the GitHub Pages UI and setting all `CNAME` to `<user>.github.io`